GM Swiss lawmakers back watchdog, over UBS Libor probe

-* Branson was head of UBS Japan while bank's Tokyo traders manipulated Libor

-ZURICH, Feb 21 Swiss lawmakers backed financial regulator FINMA on Thursday over its handling of an investigation into UBS's attempted manipulation of Libor interest rates, including the standing aside of a top official who was formerly at UBS.
+ZURICH Swiss lawmakers backed financial regulator FINMA on Thursday over its handling of an investigation into UBS's UBSN.VX attempted manipulation of Libor interest rates, including the standing aside of a top official who was formerly at UBS.

 FINMA excused Mark Branson, its head of banking supervision, from all Libor matters concerning UBS last summer, to avoid any impression of a conflict of interest.